tidwall/tg/docs/API.md

 ```
 A geometry is the common generic type that can represent a Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, or GeometryCollection.

-For geometries that are derived from GeoJSON, they may have addtional attributes such as being a Feature or a FeatureCollection; or include extra json fields.
+For geometries that are derived from GeoJSON, they may have additional attributes such as being a Feature or a FeatureCollection; or include extra json fields.

 **Creating**